 Why are infant care fees higher than childcare?

-Infant care requires a lower teacher-to-child ratio (1:5 vs 1:15 for childcare), more specialised training, and more resources per child (feeding, diapering, napping).
+Infant care requires a lower teacher-to-child ratio (1:3 for infants vs 1:15 for K2), more specialised training, and more resources per child (feeding, diapering, napping).
 These higher operational costs are reflected in the fees.

 Can I claim preschool fees on my taxes?